Jasmine Birtles

 As this method changes the appearance of the house, it’s possible that you may need to get planning permission before any work is started.
 Contact your local council for more information.

-Internal wall insulation is the cheaper option, but it will of course temporarily affect the internal decoration of your home, and will make rooms ever so slightly smaller.
+Internal wall insulation is the cheaper option, costing up to £7,500 for a three-bed semi, but it will temporarily affect the internal decoration of your home, and will make rooms ever so slightly smaller.

-Installing external wall insulation is a lot more expensive at around £45-65 per square metre, depending on the type of render and the condition of the walls.
-On average, external insulation for a typical three-bedroom semi is likely to cost between £3,500 and £5,500 according to the NIA.
+Installing external wall insulation is a lot more expensive, depending on the type of render and the condition of the walls.
+On average, external insulation for a typical three-bedroom semi is likely to cost up to £11,000, according to the Energy Saving Trust.

 Installing double-glazed windows means that air is trapped between two panes of glass, effectively creating an insulating barrier that reduces heat loss, noise and condensation.

-The Energy Saving Trust explains that having double glazing fitted could see you better off by around £130 a year, as well as save in the region of 720kg in CO² emissions.
+The Energy Saving Trust estimated that installing A++ double glazing could see you better off by up to £235 a year, as well as save in the region of 405kg in CO² emissions.

 Alternatively, you could look at getting secondary glazing installed.
 Secondary glazing consists of a sheet of plastic or glass fitted over the inside of the window that creates a mass of air that acts as insulation between the actual window and the extra glazing.

-It is a less effective solution – saving you about £65 in energy bills over the year – but it is dramatically cheaper and can be used as a temporary solution.
+It is a less effective solution, but it is dramatically cheaper and can be used as a temporary solution.
 It may also be the only solution for listed buildings!

 DIY options are available but you’ll likely save more money in energy bills if the fitting is done professionally.

-Loft insulation comes in rolls and should be laid across your entire attic floor, including around the loft hatch, to prevent heat escaping, and in the summer it’ll help to keep the house cool.
+Loft insulation comes in rolls and should be laid across your entire attic floor, including around the loft hatch, to prevent heat escaping; in the summer it’ll help to keep the house cool, too.

 In the UK, it’s recommended that you use at least 270mm (8in) of insulation to cover your loft, yet this differs with the product you choose to use – lay 270mm if you’re using glass wool, 250mm for rock wool and 220mm for cellulose.
 The easiest way to do this is to put insulation between your ceiling joists and then another layer over the top.
-Sticking to these guidelines will mean that you will save up to £150 a year on your energy bills.
+Sticking to these guidelines will mean that you will save up to £470 a year on your energy bills if you live in a detached house, and up to £260 if you live in a mid-terrace.

 SAFETY: Always remember that you should wear a mask, gloves and a long-sleeved jumper when you’re laying the insulation rolls, as loft insulation is pretty horrible stuff!